-Rabobank's strategic objectives are set out in its Strategic Framework 2005-2010, which it has been implementing since its introduction.
-Following changes in the Dutch banking market that took place in 2008, and the turbulent developments in the international financial markets, Rabobank Group has been considering adjustments to the framework.
-Accordingly, at the end of 2008, Rabobank Group began formulating adjustment proposals for a revised Strategic Framework covering the period 2009-2012.
-Under these proposals, the principles of the framework were refocused and reprioritised in several areas.
+Rabobank's strategic objectives are set out in its Strategic Framework.
+Following changes in the Dutch banking market that took place in 2008, and the turbulent developments in the international financial markets, Rabobank Group formulated certain adjustments to its Strategic Framework and, at the end of 2008, Rabobank Group introduced a revised Strategic Framework covering the period 2009-2012.
+Under these proposals, the principles of the previous framework were refocused and reprioritised in several areas.
 Rabobank approved the new Strategic Framework on 18 March 2009 in its Central Delegates Assembly.